javiorfo/nvim-soil/README.md

         format = "png", -- Choose between png or svg

-        -- This is a default implementation of using nsxiv to open the resultant image -- Edit the string to use your preferred app to open the image -- Some examples:
+        -- This is a default implementation of using nsxiv to open the resultant image -- Edit the string to use your preferred app to open the image (as if it were a command line) -- Some examples:
         -- return "feh " .. img
         -- return "xdg-open " .. img